leaf-ai/platform-services/cmd/experimentsrv/README.md

 ### Deployment

 The experiment service is deployed using Istio into a Kubernetes (k8s) cluster.
 The k8s cluster installation instructions can be found within the README.md file at the top of this github repository.

+Before deploying the service the experiment.yaml file will need modification to change the AWS account number for the container registry.
+At this time the account number is hard coded to the platform account, 613076437200, please change it your own account number so that the cluster can pull your service images.
+Search for this account number in the file and simply replace it with the value you get when you run the 'aws sts get-caller-identity --output text --query Account' command.

 To deploy the experiment service three commands will be used bump-ver (a version wrangling tool), istioctl (a service mesh administration tool), and kubectl (a cluster orchestration tool):

 <pre><code><b>cd ~/mesh/src/github.com/SentientTechnologies/platform-services/cmd/experimentsrv</b>
 <b>kubectl apply -f <(istioctl kube-inject --includeIPRanges="172.20.0.0/16" -f <(bump-ver -git ../.. -t ./experimentsrv.yaml -f ../../README.md inject))</b>